 This section details information about finances (including grants awarded to external agencies), expenditure, contracts and property.

-Information relating to historical 2011-12 Police Authority Accounts can also be found here.
+Information relating to historical 2011-12 Police Authority Accounts can also be found on the Old Police Authority page by following the link here.

 Documents in this section are forward looking and relate to financial planning.
 The Medium Term Financial Plan is the Commissioner’s key financial planning document setting out the budget requirement for the next four years and how the requirement will be financed (through grants, precept and the use of reserves).